janLalawa/MauveWolf/README.md

 13. Paste my `sidebery.css` into the window on the right.
 14. Done!

 *You may need to **Customise Toolbar** with a right click in FireFox to adjust positions of icons.
-Use the flexible spacers :)
+Use the flexible spacers* :)

 Let me know if this breaks but I should be aware since I use this regularly.
-Tested on macOS and Windows (soon).
+Tested on **macOS** and **Windows** (with a small bug).
 None of this CSS is clean and is full of hacks to get it working.

 New tab page is [Tabliss](https://tabliss.io/)